Biffy Clyro: Everyone Owes A Bit Of Gratitude To David Bowie

-Watch as frontman Simon Neil and the band reflect on Bowie's impact one year after his death.
+Watch as frontman Simon Neil and the band reflect on the impact of the Heroes icon.

+Today marks three years since David Bowie sadly passed away, following a private battle with cancer.

-Biffy Clyro paid tribute to David Bowie on the anniversary of his death yesterday (Tuesday 10 February).
+To mark the day, we're looking back at the moment Biffy Clyro paid tribute to David Bowie on the first anniversary of his death in 2017.

 When asked by Gordon Smart about the Starman's impact on them, frontman Simon Neil said: "I think just anyone who's ever played music or ever listened to music owes a bit of gratitude to David Bowie.